How to Start a Home Inspection Business: The Complete Plan for 2026

 1. Friends and family: Offer your first 3–5 inspections free or at a significant discount to build experience and get testimonials

-2. Agent outreach: Contact 20 buyer's agents via email or LinkedIn, introduce yourself, explain your credentials and same-day report policy
+2. Agent outreach: Contact 20 buyer's agents via email or LinkedIn, introduce yourself, and explain your credentials and your fast, professional report turnaround

 3. Google Business Profile: Set up and fully complete your GBP immediately — it's free and will drive local search traffic within 30–60 days